-Deferred Restricted Stock Units
+Restricted Stock Units

-The Ultimate Parent has granted deferred stock awards pursuant to several stock-based compensation plans.
-The plans provide for the deferral of a portion of certain employees' long-term incentive compensation with awards made in the form of restricted common stock or in the right to receive unrestricted shares of common stock in the future.
+The Ultimate Parent has granted restricted stock unit awards pursuant to several stock-based compensation plans.
+The plans provide for the deferral of a portion of certain employees' incentive compensation with awards made in the form of restricted common stock or in the right to receive unrestricted shares of common stock in the future.
 Awards under these plans are generally subject to vesting over time contingent upon continued employment and to restrictions on sale, transfer or assignment until the end of a specified period, generally one to three years from date of grant.
 All or a portion of an award may be canceled if employment is terminated before the end of the relevant restriction period.
 All or a portion of a vested award also may be canceled in certain limited situations, including termination for cause during the relevant restriction period.
-Recipients of deferred stock awards generally have voting rights and receive dividend equivalents.
-The Ultimate Parent determines the fair value of restricted stock units based on the grant date fair value of its common stock, measured as the volume-weighted average price on the date of grant.
+Recipients of restricted stock unit awards may have voting rights, at the Ultimate Parent's discretion, and generally receive dividend equivalents.
+The Ultimate Parent determines the fair value of restricted stock units based on the grant-date fair value of its common stock, measured as the volume-weighted average price on the date of grant.